ibm-apiconnect/v2018-postmortem/README.md

 ## Working a specific subystem issue?
 Enable the following if troubleshooting an issue for the following subsystems:
-⋅⋅⋅Note: Enabling diagnostics may cause the script to take much longer to complete (especially over a VPN connection).
+***Note: Enabling diagnostics may cause the script to take much longer to complete (especially over a VPN connection).
 ### All (if requested by support)
 `--diagnostic-all`
 ### Manager